 Heating animal foods denatures their fat and protein, destroys their enzymes and reduces their vitamin content.
 For example, people who are lactose-intolerant to pasteurized dairy often have no problem with raw milk, which has its lactase enzyme intact to break down the lactose naturally.

 Properly prepared raw meat is very easy to digest.
 Raw meat also has significantly more vitamins than cooked meat and contains enzymes for digestion.
-Raw beef, when from a pasture-raised, grass-fed cow, is packed with Vitamins A, D and B-12 as well as iron, selenium, zinc and magnesium, which most Americans have deficiencies in.
+Raw beef, when from a healthy, pasture-raised, grass-fed cow, is packed with Vitamins A, D and B-12 as well as iron, selenium, zinc and magnesium, which most Americans have deficiencies in.

 Grass-fed beef also is very high in Omega-3 fatty acids and is the highest food source of cancer-fighting Conjugated Linoleic Acid (CLA).

-Long ago, charred meat was probably one of the few toxins we ever unknowingly introduced into our lives.
+Long ago, charred meat was probably one of the few environmental toxins we ever unknowingly introduced into our lives.
 But today, given how polluted our living environments have become, how stressed out our modern lives are, and how depleted most of our food is to begin with, adding to your body’s toxic burden by eating a lot of foods that have been ultra-pasteurized, irradiated, microwaved or cooked too long at high temperatures is just not a very good idea.

-Eating at least a third of your food in a raw or lacto-fermented state can greatly improve your nutrition, and therefore your health!
+Eating at least a third of your food in a raw or lacto-fermented state can greatly improve your digestion and nutrition, and therefore your health!
 Here are some raw or lacto-fermented foods you might include more in your diet:

 - vegetable salads